-Katjarra Butler Tjukurla Western Australia, Australia, b. circa.
+Katjarra Butler Tjukurla Western Australia, Australia, b.
 1946

-Katjarra Butler is renowned for her wide luscious brush strokes and innovatve style.
+Katjarra Butler is renowned for her wide luscious brush strokes and innovative style.
 Her artistic process, often involving the application of numerous layers of paint, builds a fullness and depth distinctive in her work.
-Katjarra combines traditional symbols in a highly contemporary rendering of Ngaanyatjarra stories, culture, and landscape.
+Butler combines traditional symbols in a highly contemporary rendering of Ngaanyatjarra stories, culture, and landscape.

-Katjarra was born near Tjukurla in WA (c 1946) and grew up in the bush with her extended family group.
+Butler grew up in the bush with her extended family group.
 It was in 1966 that they were transported by truck to the settlement of Papunya.
 Her parents are Iilyiwara Tjungurrayi and Mangkatji Nangala.
-Katjara often paints dreamings of the site Kuurrmankutja and Marrapirnti.
+She often paints dreamings of the site Kuurrmankutja and Marrapirnti.
 Katjarra was the second wife to Anatjari Tjakamarra, one of the founding painters at Papunya.
-Her older sister Nguya was Anatjari's first wife.
-Her father was Iilyiwara Tjungurrayi and her mother was Mangkatji Nangala.
+Her older sister Nguya was Anatjari’s first wife.

-Katjarra was born quite close to Kurlkurta and Puurrungu at a place called Kuun, where there is a waterhole.
+Butler was born near Tjukurla in Western Australia, quite close to Kurlkurta and Puurrungu at a place called Kuun, where there is a waterhole.
 Kuun is the name for yellow ochre.
-There is also a place very close to Kuun that Katjarra refers to as her home and it is one of her tjukurpa or dreaming which she paints.
+There is also a place very close to Kuun that Katjarra refers to as her home, and is one of her “Tjukurpa” or Dreaming, which she paints.
 It is called Kuurrmankutja.
-This place is home to the two kuniya (python) dreaming.
-The other dreaming that she paints is Marrapinti.
+This place is home to the two Kuniya (python) Dreaming.
+The other Dreaming that she paints is Marrapinti.

 MERRY-GO-ROUND12 Nov 2020 - 20 Feb 2021A exhibition of British and International painting, sculpture and ceramics